-Pupils have lower than expected attendance
+Pupils have lower than expected attendance.

-- Attendance is improved for the disadvantaged pupils through careful tracking of non-attendance and support of families to ensure attendance can improve.
-Deployment of attendance team to ensure all non-attendance is tracked and challenged robustly - A strong culture of safeguarding is maintained. - A system of internal rather than external exclusion is used to target behaviour when this is considered appropriate.
+- Attendance is improved for the disadvantaged pupils through careful tracking of nonattendance and support of families to ensure attendance can improve.
+Deployment of attendance team to ensure all non-attendance is tracked and challenged robustly. - A strong culture of safeguarding is maintained. - A system of internal rather than external exclusion is used to target behaviour when this is considered appropriate. - Year on year data reflects improved attendance.
+Where this is not the case, the school is able to demonstrate rigorous procedures in place to improve this. - There is not a significant gap between the attendance of pupils and disadvantaged pupils. - The school continues to support strong safeguarding practices, fully compliant with requirements.